 It turns out that the more severe conditions like gum disease are, the more likely you are to suffer from aggressive health problems.

 Diabetes Linked to Gum Disease

 If you’re a diabetic, controlling your blood glucose levels probably seems a lot more important than flossing.
 But guess what: uncontrolled periodontal disease is scientifically proven to destabilize your blood sugar.
 So even if you’re taking medication or eating a modified diet for diabetics, an unhealthy mouth can throw all of that off.

 The good news is that people with diabetes who co-treat their gum problems while also addressing blood sugar will typically see an improvement in both of them.
 The cyclic relationship between gum health and blood sugar requires treating both at the same time.
 Only addressing one or the other typically won’t result in the best outcome.
 With professional dental hygiene near you, you can regain control over your smile and diabetes together.

 Infertility and Reproductive Health

 Men and women alike can experience unwanted reproductive health problems if they have untreated gum disease.
-It may seem a bit odd bringing up infertility at our dental office (Mission Valley) but the truth is that if you have periodontitis, you’re more likely to deal with challenges like:
+It may seem a bit odd bringing up infertility at our dental office in Bankers Hill but the truth is that if you have periodontitis, you’re more likely to deal with challenges like: